What are HDR, Auto HDR & Smart HDR shooting modes, and how do they boost your iPhone photography game?

 The difference speaks for itself.

-The iPhone X image is clearly blown out whereas the one take with Gruber’s iPhone XS looks pretty good, which is entirely attributable to Smart HDR.
+The iPhone X image is clearly blown out, whereas the one taken with the iPhone XS looks pretty good, which is entirely attributable to Smart HDR.
 “Notice too how in the XS shot you can easily read the ‘Shelton Theater’ sign in the back of the clown’s mouth,” Gruber writes.

-You can disable Smart HDR in your camera settings to take non-HDR pictures every time you tap the shutter button in the Camera app.
-To manually control HDR:
+You can disable Smart HDR in your camera settings to manually control it and take non-HDR pictures every time you tap the shutter button in the Camera app.

-And that’s all you need to know about HDR on iPhone.
+And that’s all you need to know about HDR pictures on iPhone.